DEEP-PolyU/Awesome-GraphRAG/README.md

 GraphRAG** extracts detailed knowledge graphs from the corpus using entity recognition and relation extraction, offering fine-grained, domain-specific information.
-- **Index-based GraphRAG** summarizes the corpus into high-level topic nodes, which are linked to form an index graph, while facts linking maps topics to text.
+- **Index-based GraphRAG** summarizes the corpus into high-level topic nodes, which are linked to form an index graph, while the fact linking maps topics to text.

 ---